Coroner

 • to gather all the circumstances surrounding the death of an individual

-• to attend and record scenes of death including out of hours on a callout basis
+• to attend some scenes of death including out of hours on a callout basis

-• to liaise with the family regarding the procedures involved in the conduct of the Coroner’s inquiry
+• to liaise with the family about the procedures involved in the conduct of the Coroner’s inquiry

-• to liaise with the witnesses regarding their involvement in the Inquest
+• to liaise with the witnesses about their involvement in the Inquest.

 What happens if the deceased wished to be an organ donor?

-The Coroner is very anxious to support organ donation and to comply with the wishes of the person who has died but must also be satisfied that any donation will not interfere with the Coroner’s duty to investigate the cause of death.
-There are some circumstances where the Coroner will not be in a position to give permission.
+The Coroner is very keen to support organ donation and to follow the wishes of the person who has died.
+They must also make sure that any donation will not interfere with the duty to investigate the cause of death.
+In some cases, the Coroner will not be able to give permission.

 Why are organs sometimes removed from the body of the deceased and what happens to these?

-Sometimes the pathologist needs to carry out a more detailed investigation of particular organs in order to establish the cause of death.
-If this is done then the pathologist must tell the Coroner for how long the organs should be retained.
-The Coroner will notify the family of this and ask them to confirm what they wish to happen to the organs at the end of that period.
+Sometimes the pathologist must carry out a more detailed investigation of particular organs to find out the cause of death.
+If this happens then the pathologist will tell the Coroner how long they need to keep the organs for.
+The Coroner will tell the family of this and ask them what they wish to happen to the organs at the end of that period.

-Usually, the pathologist only needs to take a very small sample of an organ, rather than removing the organ itself.
+Usually, the pathologist only needs to take a very small sample of an organ, rather than removing the whole organ.
 This sample then forms part of the deceased’s medical records.

 More information is available from the Human Tissue Authority.